 Stephen Gene Morris

-By way of transparency I should make it clear that I’m an experienced meditator and confident of the great benefits of the practice.
-My interest in contemplative science comes from the perspectives of both a trained cognitive psychologist and a practicing Buddhist.
+By way of transparency, I should make it clear that I’m an experienced meditator and confident of the great benefits of the practice.
+My interest in contemplative science comes from the perspectives of both a trained cognitive psychologist and a practising Buddhist.
 From my experience of teaching traditional meditation systems, it is unrealistic to claim that a few weeks of meditation practice automatically leads to ‘significant’ change.
 Some practitioners do progress rapidly, embracing the transformative potential of meditation, but others fall away after only a few weeks, sometimes disillusioned and unfulfilled.
-This is a difficult subject to address coming from a traditional meditation perspective, because judging or criticizing the progress of another practitioner is something of a taboo.
+This is a difficult subject to address coming from a traditional meditation perspective because judging or criticizing the progress of another practitioner is something of a taboo.
 But to enhance the wider understanding of meditation this point needs to be stressed.
 There is no reason to assume that the meditation method alone leads to change, the method is an integral part of a firmly established theoretical framework.
-The effects of meditation tend to be meditated by several factors such as, individual capacity, participant motivation and qualitative differences between the teacher or teaching systems.
+The effects of meditation tend to be meditated by several factors such as individual capacity, participant motivation and qualitative differences between the teacher or teaching systems.

 The contemporary scientific investigation of meditation typically takes the reductionist approach, stripping out components that might confound the results of an experiment, such as variability in the method or differences in the environment.
-But isolating the cause (meditation method) and the effect (empirical change in the participant) is difficult, and in complex aspects of human behaviour such as empathy or compassion it may be beyond the scope of many experiments.
+But isolating the cause (meditation method) and the effect (empirical change in the participant) is difficult, and in complex aspects of human behaviour such as empathy or compassion, it may be beyond the scope of many experiments.
 Consider that large numbers of the participants in meditation studies are likely to be undergraduates ‘pressed’ into research projects, obliged to participate in return for course credits.
 If meditation doesn’t always work for the people who choose to attend classes in the wider community why should things be any different in an experimental setting?

-The ‘expectation’ that a meditation method in itself leads to change is not supported by the human history.
+The ‘expectation’ that a meditation method in itself leads to change is not supported by human history.
 This idea may eventually be confirmed by science but the data gathered so far is inconclusive.
-We know that a number of meditation scientists are committed practitioners, so perhaps they have first hand experience of the benefits of meditation or mindfulness.
+We know that a number of meditation scientists are committed practitioners, so perhaps they have first-hand experience of the benefits of meditation or mindfulness.
 Is this as Kreplin suggests, part of the problem?
 Could the experiential knowledge of the results of meditating introduce subconscious bias into research methodology?
 I’m a meditator I know about the benefits of regular practice but I can see dangers to the credibility of meditation systems if claims based on poor science are over-hyped.
 The lack of long term studies for secular forms of meditation should also be a serious concern.